saffre-rumma/www/stories/about.rst

 During the first decade we satisfied our customers with only one full-time developer.
 But our customers had more projects than a single person can deliver.
-Since 2015 we employ a freelance assistant to help Luc with his job with Lino.
+Since 2015 we employ a freelance assistant in Douz (Tunisia) to help Luc with his job with Lino.
+Since 2017 we employ another full-time developer in Tallinn (Estonia).

-We believe that Lino and our business model have a future that goes beyond the career of a single developer.
+We believe that Lino and our business model have a future that goes beyond the career of a few developers.
 Our strategy is to follow a gentle and sustainable way, making Lino grow into a community project.